tim54100/IRAssignment_aticle_compare/README.md

 # IRAssignment_aticle_compare
-Comparing the ratio of similarity between chapters in 笑傲江湖(The Smiling, Proud Wanderer).
+Comparing the ratio of similarity between chapters in 笑傲江湖(The Smiling, Proud Wanderer),then combining the most similar two chapter.

 You can see the process in main.ipynb.